Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: Introduction

-We are aware of three additional waveform-oriented research efforts that have emerged since \cite{WAWEnets} was published.
+We are aware of some additional waveform-related research efforts that have emerged since our prior work \cite{WAWEnets} was published.
+The input to \cite{Jia2020} is a waveform, but the first processing step is an encoder that ``converts the waveform into a feature map which is similar to the spectrum.''
+No magnitude function is applied, so all information is preserved.
+Experiments in \cite{Jia2020} show the proposal has an advantage over two feature-based approaches when estimating values from two FR tools in the case of speech with added noise.
 In \cite{Serra2021} ML is applied to $\mu$-law compressed speech in order to estimate speech quality MOS.
-But the value of $\mu$ is learned (it is initialized to 256 as in G.711 \cite{G711}) so in effect, ML is actually applied to the speech waveform, but with the strong suggestion that the first ML step should be compression.
+But the value of $\mu$ is learned (it is initialized to 256 as in G.711 \cite{G711}), so, in effect, ML is actually applied to the speech waveform, but with the strong suggestion that the first ML step should be compression.
 No quantization is added, so this approach can preserve all of the information in the speech waveform.

 In \cite{Zhang2021} the MOS estimation task is learned in two different ways.
-Speech waveforms are first processed by either a learnable 1-D convolution layer, or by the ``conventional STFT,'' and then supplied to the main ML architecture.
-Authors report that compared to the STFT, ``the learnable 1-D convolution layer leads to slight improvements for all targets in nearly all criteria.''
+Speech waveforms are first processed either by a learnable 1-D convolution layer or by the ``conventional STFT,'' and then supplied to the main ML architecture.
+Authors report that, compared to the STFT, ``the learnable 1-D convolution layer leads to slight improvements for all targets in nearly all criteria.''
 This result suggests that allowing ML to operate on waveforms is preferable to providing it a spectral representation.

-And finally, in \cite{TorcoliWASPAA21} a WAWEnet-style architecture is applied to waveforms to generate quality information to guide dialog remixing.
+The algorithm presented in \cite{Ryandhimas2023} passes the input speech waveform through a learnable filter bank and combines the resulting information with that from several types of extracted features.
+The very recently developed estimator in \cite{Kumar2023} uses only the speech waveform as input and we compare its predictions with WAWEnets results in Section \ref{subsec:comparison}.
+In \cite{TorcoliWASPAA21} a WAWEnet-style architecture is applied to waveforms to generate quality information to guide dialog remixing.